aspose-tex/Aspose.TeX-Documentation/java/developer-guide/conversion/external-latex-packages/_index.md

 \end{document}
 ```

-On the 3rd line, we can see that the file requires the `fancybox` package, which is not "natively" supported.
-Let's also assume that we have the `fancybox` package source file.
-It is a simple package, so it really consists of a single file.
-We can place this file anywhere in our file system and specify the directory path as simply as shown below:
+On the 3rd line, we see that the file requires the `fancybox` package, which is not "natively" supported.
+We also assume that we have the `fancybox` package source file.
+It is a simple package, so it really consists of just one file.
+We can place this file anywhere in our file system and specify the directory path as simply as follows:

 ```Java
 options.setRequiredInputDirectory(new InputFileSystemDirectory("path-to-directory-where-fancybox.sty-located"));